Spanking has been used through generations as a disciplinary method to instill discipline and compliance.

 If a parent is raging and using spanking to vent out their emotions, this is physical abuse.

-How to Appropriately Discipline a Child with Spanking?
+How to Appropriately Discipline a Boy or Girl with Spanking?

 Spanking that stops the behavior but doesn’t allow the child to understand why a particular behavior isn’t a good one has no teaching value.